 Electronic Health Records—Connecting the Patient’s Care Providers

 This could mean very relevant information was missing from medical decisions, such as when a heart patient has a stroke, or a diabetic is in a car accident.
-Having full access to that person’s medication, history and expected condition is very helpful for diagnosis and treatment.
+Having full access to that person’s medication, history, and the expected condition is very helpful for diagnosis and treatment.

 If the patient moves to another city or state, their new clinicians and other providers have access to their history through EHR, so vital information is not lost every time a doctor changes.